-With a twenty-year planning horizon, the 2040 population forecast used throughout this plan is 809 residences.
-This population is based on Office of Financial Management figures, and an assumed stable population growth rate.

-[add summary sentence on population densities and building intensities forecast - what is the vacancy?]
+With a twenty-year planning horizon, the 2040 population forecast used throughout this plan is 909 residences.
+This population is based on Office of Financial Management figures, and an assumed stable population growth rate of 0.9% annually.
+With approximately 30 parcels of vacant and underdeveloped land unencumbered by environmentally sensitive areas, per the most recent available GIS data for Lewis County, there is likely to be sufficient capacity for infill development to accommodate increasing population densities and building intensities in the next twenty years.